kaizen-ai/kaizenflow/documentation/notes/jenkins.md

     # <<< conda initialize <<<
     ```

-4) The build script for Jenkins is like
+4) A trampoline script in Jenkins has the following template:
     ```bash
     #!/bin/bash -xe